DeclarativeHub/Bond/README.md

 ## Bindings

-Binding is a connection between a Signal/Observable that produces events and a Bond that observers events and performs certain actions (e.g. updates UI).
+Binding is a connection between a signal or observable that produces events and a bond that observers events and performs certain actions (e.g. updates UI).

 The producing side of bindings are signals that are defined in ReactiveKit framework on top of which Bond is built.
 To learn more about signals, consult [ReactiveKit documentation](https://github.com/ReactiveKit/ReactiveKit).